UEFI: Commands

+The shell v2 includes a much broader set of features in its default build.
+For example, there is a new devtree for showing a tree of devices.

 Extensions

 Extensions to UEFI can be loaded from virtually any non-volatile storage device attached to the computer.
 For example, an original equipment manufacturer (OEM) can distribute systems with an EFI system partition on the hard drive, which would add additional functions to the standard UEFI firmware stored on the motherboard's ROM.

 UEFI Capsule

-UEFI Capsule defines a Firmware-to-OS firmware update interface, marketed as modern and secure.
-Windows 8, Windows 8.1, Windows 10, and Fwupd for Linux each support the UEFI Capsule.
+UEFI Capsule defines a firmware update interface.
+The OS can use a runtime service to hand a signed firmware capsule, which contains the new firmware image, to the UEFI layer for processing at next boot.
+Other capsule types may contain a boot logo or a CPU microcode.
+At the next boot the firmware checks the cryptographic signature on the capsule before applying it.
+This interface is used by Microsoft Windows since Windows 8, and by various Linux distributions through Fwupd.

 Hardware

 Like BIOS, UEFI initializes and tests system hardware components, and then loads the boot loader from a mass storage device or through a network connection.
-In x86 systems, the UEFI firmware is usually stored in the NOR flash chip of the motherboard, and the boot process is more complex, for example PCI Express devices detection and initialization.
-In some ARM-based Android and Windows Phone devices, the UEFI boot loader is stored in the eMMC or eUFS flash memory.
+In x86 systems, the UEFI firmware is usually stored in the NOR flash chip of the motherboard, and the boot loader stored in a hard drive or solid state drive.
+In some ARM-based Android and Windows Phone devices, both the UEFI firmware and the boot loader are stored in the main flash chip (eMMC or eUFS) - see Booting process of Android devices.

+On systems with advanced periphery buses such as PCI Express, additional steps are required for devices detection and initialization.